 Misaligned teeth, dental injuries, and congenital deformities can reduce our quality of life.
 From affecting our appearance to creating challenges in basic activities like breathing and eating, dental concerns can pose multiple challenges for the sufferer.
 Immediate care and treatment can help reduce pain, improve facial movement, and provide stability to the teeth and jaws.

 Oral surgery is a branch of dentistry that uses surgical techniques to treat a variety of dental injuries and deformities.
-At the Pasadena Smile Center, Dr. Eric Cho and his team specialize in oral surgery.
+At the Pasadena Smile Center, Dr. Sanchita Mehra and her team specialize in oral surgery.
 Their extensive knowledge, skill, and expertise make them the perfect choice for your dental surgical requirements.
 Feel free to contact them for more information.

 What is Oral Surgery?